Accessibility at Tapia 2020

 Q: Will sign language interpretation or captioning be available?

 A: The conference will provide sign language interpreters or captioners if requested by any attendees during registration.
 Organizers will follow up with you to discuss your needs in more detail.
+You will be asked to provide your conference schedule so we can make sure there is support in the sessions you are attending.

 Q: Can a student volunteer assist me during the conference?